 The Pre Semester examinations will be held at the end of each semester before the final semester examinations, covering all portions and 75 marks are awarded for this examination.
 Each paper will be evaluated for 75 marks and this will be converted into 25 marks.
 All the examination will be conducted by the Controller of Examinations.
-The dated and test portions will be intimated in advance by staff concerned.
-There are no minimum marks for passing in both internal and external examinations.
-However, the minimum for passing in each paper is 50% combining internal and external marks.
+The date and test portions will be intimated in advance by staff concerned.
+Minimum for passing in each paper student must get 50% marks both in internal (13) and external (38) examinations.
+And, also the minimum for passing in each paper is 50% combining internal and external marks.
 A student who fails in anyone or more papers in the semester examination, will be permitted to rewrite the paper or papers in the subsequent semester examinations.

-First sessional test = .
-20 Marks
+First sessional test = 20 Marks

 Second sessional test = 20 Marks

 Third sessional test = 20 Marks

 Average of the best two tests = 20 Marks

-Assignment = 5 Marks
+Assignment & Attendance = 5 Marks

-Pre Semester converted to 25 = 25 Marks
+Pre Semester converted to 25 5 = 25 Marks

 Total = 50/2

 Internal = 25 Marks